-We have all wanted more social media followers since the early 2000’s when social media began to take off.
-We read how this person or that person had thousands or millions of followers.
+We have all wanted more social media followers since the early 2000s when social media began to take off.
+Often, we read how this person or that person had thousands or millions of followers.
 Wow, that set the bar right up there in social media.
 That’s why you see the follow us on social media icons everywhere these days.

 Social Media Followers at a Price Offered

-Back in the day it was anybody and anyone that could like your page.
+Back in the day, it was anybody and anyone that could like your page.
 This is more of a disservice to all.
-Facebook pages were designed to grab the attention of people in your niche.
-Maybe Facebook pages with less likes will generate more engagements going forward!
+Facebook pages were first designed to grab the attention of people in a specific niche.
+Maybe Facebook pages with fewer likes will generate more engagements going forward!